gmc-code/PC-microbit-micropython/docs/sound/music.rst

             .. tab-item:: Q2

-                Put the 3 sound levels in a list and use a for loop to set the volume and play the note "c4:2".
+                Put the 3 sound levels in a list and use a for-loop to set the volume and play the note "c4:2".

                 .. code-block:: python